tetratelabs/tetrate-tech-talks/docs/episode1/demo/index.md

 ## Exercise 2

-Although the ratings services does not need to call back into the mesh, we can manually test communication from the VM into the mesh.
+Although the ratings service does not need to call back into the mesh, we can manually test communication from the VM into the mesh.

 From the VM, run: